-Most states already require some type of certification course or licensing for medical professionals working in or around a dispensary or growing facility, but for more than just compliance-level understanding, you might have to do a bit of digging to find what you’re after.
+Most states already require some type of certification course or licensing for medical professionals working in or around a dispensary or growing facility.
+However, for more than just compliance-level understanding, you might have to do a bit of digging to find what you’re after.
 There are a number of avenues, and while you may even have to do a bit of traveling, they represent what is sure to be a continuing focus on training and education in the medical marijuana industry.

 The shape and focus of the programs often differ, but right now there are a number of ways to add to your knowledge of the industry and its benefits.
 A lot of the offerings exist in an online space, making it easy for almost anyone to get involved.
 Healer.com provides a full-bodied curriculum designed to educate students about the science of cannabis, dosage protcols, treatment methodologies, and CBD applications.
 The online format makes it very schedule-friendly, and a continuing education component helps students add to their knowledge base after the initial program is completed.